What timezone is your server configured in?

 /etc/localtime -> /usr/share/zoneinfo/Europe/Brussels

-For a Windows server, you can find the timezone in the Date & Time settings.
+You'll find the timezone in Date & time settings.

 Start monitoring